-Sophie Huckfield (she/they) is a research-based artist, designer and writer, based between
+Sophie Huckfield (she/they) is a working class artist, designer and writer, based between

 Walsall and London, UK.